 2333 Fairmount Ave.
 (Fairmount): March 23-27, 25-29; April 1, 5, 15-19, 22-23

 Kids can spend the day in the studio at Philly Art Center’s Queen Village and Fairmount locations.
 Age groups are split up and guided by teachers who structure creative playtime where kids can draw, build, collage, paint, and more.
 Sign up for one day or any combination of days for $80 each day.
 Half days are also available for certain dates.
 Before and after care are available.

 April 6-10; 8 am — 3 pm (after care available)

 8480 Hagy’s Mill Road

 Turn your kids’ days off into an adventure!
-Campers hike, do activities, and generally have fun enjoying nature.
-Cost is $62 per day (member discounts apply), and extended day until 6 pm is available for an additional $15.The March 22 camp is all about geocaching, while Spring Break welcomes the season with a week of playing games, making friends, and creating memories outside.
+Campers hike, do activities, play games, and generally have fun enjoying nature.
+Cost is $70 per day (member discounts apply), and extended day until 6 pm is available for an additional $20.
 Register for one day or for the whole week.

 800 S. Eighth St.